 Living with pain can greatly disrupt your life and stop you from doing the things that you enjoy.
 Pain can affect your mood, relationships, work, and leisure time.
 Depending on what the cause of it is, pain can also have long-term effects that may lead to disability, so it is important to tend to the issues sooner rather than later.

-When to see an Interventional Pain Management specialist:
+When to see an Interventional Pain Management Doctor: